Mike Fontenot: Professional career

-Baltimore Orioles organization (2002–2004)
+Draft and minor leagues

 Though he had only played two years of college baseball, Fontenot's age made him eligible for the 2001 MLB Draft.
 Deciding to enter it, Fontenot was chosen in the first round (19th overall) by the Baltimore Orioles.
 He signed with the team and was given a $1,300,000.00 signing bonus.

 Fontenot began his minor league career with the Frederick Keys of the Single-A advanced Carolina League in 2002.
 In 122 games, he batted .264 with 127 hits, eight home runs, and 53 RBIs.
 In 2003, he played for the Bowie Baysox of the Double-A Eastern League.
 In 126 games, he batted .325 (second in the league to Alex Ríos's .352) with 146 hits (ninth), 12 home runs, and 66 RBIs.
 He was named the Orioles' Minor League Player of the Year, in addition to being named an Eastern League postseason All-Star.

 Promoted to Triple-A in 2004, Fontenot played for the Ottawa Lynx of the International League.
 In 136 games (tied with Earl Snyder for fourth in the league behind Bry Nelson's 142, Víctor Díaz's 141, and Jhonny Peralta's 138), he batted .279 with 146 hits, eight home runs, 49 RBIs, and 10 triples (tied for second in the league with John Rodriguez and Pete Orr behind Mark Budzinski's 15).

 Entering the 2005 season, Baseball America ranked Fontenot the seventh-best prospect in the Orioles' organization.
 However, Fontenot would never play a game for the Orioles.
 On February 3, 2005, he was traded to the Chicago Cubs along with second baseman/outfielder Jerry Hairston Jr. and right-handed pitcher Dave Crouthers for outfielder Sammy Sosa.

+Fontenot started the 2005 season with the Iowa Cubs of the Triple-A Pacific Coast League, but he was called up to the major leagues on April 11 after Todd Walker went on the disabled list due to a sprained left knee.